restacksyj/musicExtractBackend/readme.md

    npm run dev
    ```

-> If interested in the backend, it's on [musicExtractFrontend](https://github.com/restacksyj/musicExtractFrontend)
+> If interested in the frontend, it's on [musicExtractFrontend](https://github.com/restacksyj/musicExtractFrontend)